General Points

 The Club organises one or two working weekends during the year, usually spring and autumn.
 Members are encouraged to volunteer and give a few hours to help with general maintenance, tidying and cleaning around the Club grounds and the clubhouse.

 The Club is a registered “Place to Play” venue with the LTA.
-Members are entitled to sign up as a British Tennis Member for no charge.
-This will enable you to take advantage of benefits offered to British Tennis members including the chance of participating in the draw for Wimbledon tickets.
-For more information visit: https://www3.lta.org.uk/Members/Join/ Tickets drawn in the Wimbledon Ballot are not free but are a chance to buy, usually in pairs of tickets.
+Members are entitled to sign up as an LTA Member for no charge.
+However, you will need to upgrade your membership to the LTA if you wish to take advantage of further benefits offered including the chance of participating in the draw for Wimbledon tickets.
+For more information visit: https://www.lta.org.uk/.
 Please ensure if you are a member or become a member that you link yourself to this Club as well as any other registered Place to Play where you might also be a member.
+Registering is required if you wish to use the booking system on our website.

 Photographic Policy